netoneko/node-universal-controller/README.md

 ## How does it work

-This is a proof concept MVC app where controllers can register and respond to any of these interfaces: HTTP, Socket.io or Redis Pub/Sub.
+This is a proof of concept MVC app where controllers can register and respond to any of these interfaces: HTTP, Socket.io or Redis Pub/Sub.

 Basic controller looks like this (take a peek at `posts.js`):